rvandewater/OMOP_MEDS/README.md

 We use the demo dataset for MIMIC-IV in the OMOP format, which is a subset of the MIMIC-IV dataset.
 This dataset downloaded from Physionet does not include the standard dictionary linking definitions but should otherwise be functional

+## Particularities

+- Care site is added to the visit as text
+- Add support for care_site table (visit_detail)

 ## Citation

 If you use this dataset, please use the citation link in Github.